nikomatsakis/babysteps/source/_posts/2012-02-16-returning-refs.markdown

 This means that the memory will remain valid as long as `t` is in scope.

-This implies that if `t` were mutable, the example would not work.
+**EDIT: There is no reason to impose the following restriction.
+See discussion below.** This implies that if `t` were mutable, the example would not work In that case, the validity of the memory to `t` could not be guaranteed for the entire block, as `t` could be overwritten.
-In that case, the validity of the memory to `t` could not be guaranteed for the entire block, as `t` could be overwritten.
 In other words, a program might do something like this:

     fn caller_on_heap() {
         let mut t = @{mut f: 3};